LiMe-NanoBioeng/pressure_control/README.md

 Thus, to provide a constant flow rate, they require a calibration curve that characterizes the relation between pressure and flow rate for each microfluidic system.

-Here we present an open-source microfluidic system that regulates the flow rate using the proportional-integral-derivative (PID) feedback control.
+Here, we present an open-source microfluidic system that enables regulation of the flow rate using the proportional-integral-derivative (PID) feedback control.
-We demonstrate

-Fully integrated design no pressure source: experiments in a remote place, no pressure source environment we demonstrate the operation of the system in a cold room w/o a pressure source.

-Stop the flow when the samples are injected
+Our system uses an Arduino micro that fully integrates the PID feedback control.
+This control involves measuring the flow rate with a flow sensor and controlling the pressure with an electromagnetic regulator to provide a constant flow rate.
+We show the robust fluid exchange with our system demonstrating XX rounds of fluorescent oligo hybridization and stripping.

+To demonstrate our system's flexibility, we show an extension of our system using open-loop control and demonstrate two different applications: microfluidic droplet generation and pulsed jet formation.
+The extended system controls two electromagnetic regulators to provide different pressures for two phases, oil and aqueous solutions or gas and liquid.
+In the microfluidic droplet generation, we injected oil and aqueous solutions into a hydrophobic microfluidic device, in which aqueous droplets are generated in an oil continuous phase.
+We used agarose gel as the aqueous phase and demonstrated the single-cell encapsulation in agarose gel beads.
+To keep the agarose gel matrix in liquid form before the injection, we maintain the temperature of the agarose gel matrix containing cells in a 1.5 mL tube at 37C.
+In the pulsed jet formation, we integrated our system with a nozzle that generates small droplets using two-phase flows.
+To minimize the amount of aqueous solution used, we here leveraged the solenoid valve to generate a liquid jet for a short period of time.

 ## Hardware description
 ### Overview Fig.1